 That said, I have two gripes regarding the EQ blocks:

 - There’s no comprehensive parametric/shelf studio EQ.
 This means you have to use two precious blocks to get multiple parametric bands AND moveable high and low shelf filters.
-This is a bummer with the six block cap.

 - The high shelf EQ only only goes down to 2khz.
 I’d like it to go down to at least 1k.